 - Act of Valor: Using real SEALs, and SWCC guys is kind of cheating

-- Blood Diamond: Excellent gun handling from the trained professionals, including reloads, shooting positions, and well aimed shots.
-Child soldiers and rebel handle their guns in the exact unsafe and inaccurate manner you’d expect from conscripts.
+- Blood Diamond: Excellent gun handling from the trained professionals, including reloads, shooting positions, and well-aimed shots.
+Child soldiers and rebels handle their guns in the exact unsafe and inaccurate manner you’d expect from conscripts.

-- Ronin: Excellent constant use of firearm sights and well aimed fire.
-De Niro running a SAW and firing short bursts is quite nice to see, even if it’s from the hip.
+- Ronin: Excellent constant use of firearm sights and well-aimed fire.
+De Niro running a SAW, firing short bursts is quite nice to see, even if it’s from the hip.

 I could easily write an entire article on how and where Hollywood got it wrong.

 If you’re new to guns these can be fun to look for.
-If you are an Old hand with a firearm they can actually start to really grind your gears.
+But if you’re an old hand with a firearm, they can start to grind your gears.

 A tragic and great film has a few very brutal scenes.

-Honorable Mention: Bruce Willis in Last Man Standing
+Honorable Mention: Bruce Willis in Last Man Standing...the bullets keep coming.

-Honorable Mention: In Ant Man a stream of Ants clog the magically appearing hammer on a Glock.
+In Marvel’s Ant-Man, a stream of ants clogs the magically appearing hammer on a Glock.

 The idea that a gunshot can send you flying off your feet is a ridiculous one.

-The movie has great shootout plagued by Robert Duval sending guys flying three feet from shotgun blasts.
+The movie has a great shootout plagued by Robert Duval sending guys flying 3-feet from shotgun blasts.

-Honorable Mention: Running Scared has an awesome firefight in the beginning that loses any sense of realism when one of the victims is thrown several feet by a shotgun.
+Honorable Mention: Running Scared has an awesome firefight at the beginning that loses any sense of realism when one of the victims is thrown several feet by a shotgun.

-The balancing act in guns and movies will always be a tedious one.
+The balancing act between action and drama and realism with guns in movies will always be a tedious one.